Opportunities to do research at Swedish HEIs

 Other initiatives from Swedish HEIs

-Malmö University has started a fundraiser to collect funds for scholarships for students and salaries for visiting researchers and teachers from Ukraine.
+Linköping University has started a fundraiser to collect funds for employments of researchers on the run.

 Fund at Lund University